 In Carrier Aggregation (CA), two or more Component Carriers (CCs) are aggregated.
 A UE may simultaneously receive or transmit on one or multiple CCs depending on its capabilities.
 CA is supported for both contiguous and non-contiguous CCs.
-When CA is deployed frame timing and SFN are aligned across cells that can be aggregated.
+When CA is deployed SFN are aligned across cells that can be aggregated.
 The maximum number of configured CCs for a UE is 16 for DL and 16 for UL.